 Contains the full, amended (consolidated) text of all in force Acts of Parliament from 1266, the file is updated daily (Monday to Friday) and the texts appear within 2 days of publication.
 To search for legislation by topic, click on the Legislation tab and the top of the Lexis start page, and enter your keywords in the Search Term(s) and click the search button.

 TIP: Use connectors to show the relation between terms, i.e. combine terms using the connector AND e.g. human AND rights, this means that your search will return all documents that contain both of those words not just instances where the words appear together.
 Or search for a phrase using speech marks e.g. "human rights", this means that your search will only return documents where the words appear together.
-Click on the search tips link for more information on terms and connectors, other useful features within this are searching using proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. fir! finds fires and firing.
+Click on the search tips link for more information on terms and connectors.
+Other useful features include proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. fir! finds fires and firing.

 Contains consolidated law in force from 1267.
-Click on legislation and enter your keywords in the Free text box, and click the search button.
+Click on legislation and enter your keywords in the Free text or Subject/Keyword box, and click the search button.

 TIP: Use connectors to show the relation between terms, i.e. combine terms using the connector AND e.g. directors AND duties, this means that your search will return all documents that contain both of those words -not just instances where the words appear together.
 Or search for a phrase using speech marks e.g. "directors duties", this means that your search will only return documents where the words appear together.
-Click on the List of connectors link for more information on terms and connectors, other useful features within this are searching using proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. acqui! finds acquires and acquisition and acquiring.
+Click on the List of connectors link for more information on terms and connectors.
+Other useful features include proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. acqui! finds acquires and acquisition and acquiring.

 Is the authoritative source for statute law in England and Wales.
 It incorporates the effects of new Acts of Parliament and secondary legislation into existing legislation to provide an "as amended" version for easy reference.
 Halsbury's Statutes is arranged in volumes via subject and the complete set consists of the main volumes, the index, tables of statutes, secondary legislation and cases, the annual Cumulative Supplement and the quarterly loose-leaf Service.